theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/xu_windows_service_not_running.md

 ![XU3_Designer_Authentication](../assets/images/xu/articles/XU3_Designer_Authentication.png){:class="img-responsive"}

 !!! note
-    The Target Principal only needs to be changed in the Xtract Universal Designer login window if the service account of the XU Windows Service has been changed.
+    The Target Principal only needs to be changed in the {{ productName }} Designer login window if the service account of the XU Windows Service has been changed.

 ### Windows service does not start